Last Updated on September 4, 2021 by Nandini Sahni

 “Ala re ala Ganpati Bappa ala”!
 Doesn’t this make you jump from your bed and dance your heart out in the welcome of Ganpati Bappa?
 The level of zeal and sanctity of people during Ganesh Chaturthi in India is unsurpassable.
-It is one of the prominent festivals celebrated extravagantly in Maharashtra, Gujrat, Kerala, Karnataka, and Tamil Nadu and expanding to other parts of India, the United States, Canada, and many South Asian countries.
-The bells of Ganesh Chaturthi 2021 are going to ring from the 10th of September to the 19th of September 2021.
+It is one of the prominent festivals celebrated extravagantly in Maharashtra, Gujrat, Kerala, Karnataka, and Tamil Nadu, and expanding to other parts of India, the United States, Canada, and many South Asian countries.
+The bells of Ganesh Chaturthi 2024 are going to ring from the 7th of September to the 16th of September 2024.

 Let me give you a beautiful and pious voyage to Ganesh Chaturthi in India and a compendious study about this festival.